Humbleness VS Humility: 5 Basic Differences

 Share this:

-When you're on a quest for personal growth, you'll want to make sure to take the ideals of humbleness vs humility into consideration.
-Both of these qualities are similar and encompass selflessness and modesty, which are admirable in any human being.
+When you're on a quest for personal growth, you'll want to consider the ideals of humbleness and humility.
+Both qualities are similar and encompass selflessness and modesty, which are admirable qualities in anyone.

-I'm sure you'll agree that if you think about character development, both humility and humbleness have very distinct characteristics.
-Those characteristics are necessary in your personal and professional development.
+I'm sure you'll agree that humility and humility have distinct characteristics regarding general character development.
+Those characteristics are necessary for your personal and professional development.

-In this article, we'll define both qualities, provide the five basic differences, and give you examples of humbleness and humility to help you better determine how to embrace these characteristics on your own life's journey.
+In this article, we'll define both qualities, provide the five fundamental differences between humbleness and humility.
+Additionally, we will give you examples of of these two character traits to help you better determine how to embrace these characteristics on your own life's journey.

-Before we delve into comparing humbleness to humility, let's provide a good clear picture by defining each separately.
-But first, did you know that both humility and humbleness have their Latin origins in the word “humilis,” which means “low.”
+Before we compare humbleness to humility, let's provide a clear picture by defining each separately.
+But first, did you know that both humility and humbleness have their Latin origins in the word “humilis,” which means “low?

-As you can imagine, this means these attributes are closely intertwined.
+As you can imagine, these attributes are, therefore, closely intertwined.

 What is Humbleness?

-According to Dictionary.com, humbleness is the state or quality of lacking pride or arrogance or in being modest.
+According to Dictionary.com, humbleness is the state or quality of lacking pride, arrogance, or being modest.
 It also refers to the quality of feeling you are not more important than anyone else and that you are courteously respectful.

 To help define humbleness further, we've put together several examples of people who have demonstrated humbleness.